+Tense thighs can make simple tasks like getting up from a chair quite difficult.
 Front thigh muscle tightness can be caused by such issues as poor posture, stiff hip joints, a stiff spine or too much neural stimulation in the thigh and hip flexors.
 Different causes of muscle tightness require different approaches to lengthen and relax the area; there are no cookie-cutter workouts that fit every situation.

 When muscle fibers contract, the microscopic contractile proteins — actin and myosin — cross each other and shorten the muscle.
-When there is too much neural stimulation to the muscle -- either because you're overworking a muscle or because you have a nutrient imbalance -- the muscles stay contracted.
+When there is too much neural stimulation to the muscle — either because you're overworking it or because you have a nutrient imbalance — the muscle stays contracted.
 This muscle cramp can lead to joint stiffness that prevents your hip joint from extending when you run, walk or climb stairs.

 An elevation postural deviation is diagnosed when one side of your body is higher than the other, such as a shoulder or one side of your pelvis.
 If one side of your pelvis is higher than the other side, then the shoulder on the same side of the raised hip will hike up.
 This causes the muscles and tissues in the lowered hip and shoulder to compress downward, causing tight hip flexors and a tight leg on one side.